 Now that you understand what to look for when choosing an ideal file sharing app, let’s check out the top five free file sharing apps which you may not have heard about.

 ShareIt can easily transfer files of any size across multiple operating systems.
 To start using this app, you just need to highlight the files you wish to share and click on the “Send” option.

-- File sharing and transfers across devices are considerably faster than Bluetooth
+- File sharing & transfers on devices faster than Bluetooth

-- It can transfer files without an internet connection, via automatic wireless synchronization
+- Transfer files without an internet connection, via automatic wireless sync

-- It can replicate SMS messages, videos, photos, and contacts, from an old phone to a new one
+- Transfers SMS, videos, photos, contacts from an old phone

 - ShareIt is at times susceptible to malware and other kinds of hacks